 Apart from marriage, the baptism of a child is one of the most grace-filled moments in the life of a family.
 When a mother learns that she is with child, a family often begins to plan showers and to prepare a nursery, all of which are worthy practices.
 But in preparing for a child’s birth, we should never forget to prepare for a child’s rebirth into the Body of Christ through that initial sacrament of Baptism.
 In Baptism, an indelible (albeit invisible) mark is placed upon us that sets us aside.
 We are forever claimed as a son or daughter of God as well as a soldier of Christ, members of the Church Militant.
 As such, we are also called to be future saints with God’s great grace.
 Spiritual preparation is essential, then, not only in getting the ceremony and sacrament completed, but also in preparing another soul to be raised up in a godly and Christian way.

-To have your child baptized at Mary Our Queen, we ask you to follow the steps below:
+To have your child baptized at Mary Our Queen, we ask you to follow the steps below to start the scheduling process:

 - Be registered at Mary Our Queen at least six months prior to baptism date and attend Mass regularly/be in good standing with our parish

-- Submit a Baptism Registration Form (below) along with your a copy of Child’s Birth Certificate
+- Submit a Baptism Registration Form (below or in the office) along with your a copy of Child’s Birth Certificate

-- Attend a Parent Baptism Preparation class (scheduled through the Baptism Coordinator at email@example.com)
+- Attend a Parent Baptism Preparation class (scheduled through the Baptism Class Coordinator)

 - Prayerfully select the child’s godparents, who will need to submit a Letter of Good Standing from their home parish.